Salena Godden: Biography

-Her first solo poetry album, LIVEwire was released in 2017/2018 on CD, vinyl 2LP and in print with indie spoken-word label Nymphs and Thugs.
+Godden's first solo poetry album, LIVEwire, was released in 2017/2018 on CD, vinyl 2LP and in print with indie spoken-word label Nymphs and Thugs.
 This work was shortlisted for the Ted Hughes Award.
-Godden's Live at Byline Festival EP was released October 2018 also with Nymphs and Thugs.
+Godden's Live at Byline Festival EP was released in October 2018, also with Nymphs and Thugs.

 New work, the short film Is There Anybody Out There?
 (Back of the internet), was commissioned by Google and BBC Arts as part of their Rhyme and Reason BBC Arts programme, which aired in October 2019 and is currently on BBC Four, BBC iPlayer.

 Her debut novel is Mrs Death Misses Death.
 A BBC Radio 4 documentary about the writing of Mrs Death Misses Death was broadcast throughout December 2018.
 The programme followed the work-in-progress over 12 months.
 The novel is described by the publisher, Canongate Books, as an "electrifying genre- and form-defying firestarter" and was published in January 2021.
-Mrs Death Misses Death has been longlisted for the Gordon Burn Prize, 2021.
+Mrs Death Misses Death was longlisted for the 2021 Gordon Burn Prize.
+Canongate are contracted to publish three further books by Godden: another novel, a memoir and a collection of poetry.

+She was elected a Fellow of the Royal Society of Literature in 2020.

-Godden's live poetry performances include: March For Women, Trafalgar Square; HUH at the LSO with the London Symphony Orchestra; Superjam at the British Library with The Last Poets; the Stoke Newington Literary Festival; Festival of Debate with Helen Pankhurst; The Women's March, Parliament Square; Port Eliot Festival; Green Gathering; Curator of the LIVEwire stage and Poet Laureate at Byline Festival; The Women's Peace Council, Parliament Square; Edinburgh International Book Festival; Out-Spoken, The Purcell Room, Southbank; and Writers Rebellion, Trafalgar Square.
+Godden's live poetry performances include: March For Women, Trafalgar Square; HUH at the LSO with the London Symphony Orchestra; Superjam at the British Library with The Last Poets; the Stoke Newington Literary Festival; Festival of Debate with Helen Pankhurst; The Women's March, Parliament Square; Port Eliot Festival; Green Gathering; curator of the LIVEwire stage and Poet Laureate at Byline Festival; The Women's Peace Council, Parliament Square; Edinburgh International Book Festival; Out-Spoken, The Purcell Room, South Bank; and Writers Rebellion, Trafalgar Square.